Chris Madden Cartoons

 Filed Under: Computers and phones, Science Fiction, Social issues

 To record or to intervene?
-The public filming of incidents
+The public filming of incidents for social media

 December 16, 2015 by chrismadden

-Cartoon - the public filming disasters on phones
+Cartoon - public filming disasters on phones

 A cartoon showing people who are dismayed by the fact that there’s a man drowning in front of them, but that they haven’t got their phones with them with which to record the event.